 Craving ice cream?
 Get your Scoops on

-Mt.
-Lebanon, Brookline, and Bloomfield share few similarities.
-They’re some of Pittsburgh’s most treasured neighborhoods, sure — but their residents, homes, and overarching vibes are poles apart.
-For most independent business owners, launching a storefront in all three of these areas would be a risky maneuver.
-Unless, of course, you’re a business owner who’s offering something everyone wants — demographics aside.
+Mount Lebanon, Brookline, and Bloomfield share few similarities.
+Sure, they’re some of Pittsburgh’s most treasured neighborhoods, but their residents, homes, and overarching vibes are poles apart.
+For most business owners, to launch a storefront in all three areas would be a risky maneuver.
+Unless, of course, you’re in the business of selling something everyone wants.

-Enter Michael Collins: longtime Pittsburgh resident and staunch believer in the healing power of ice cream.
-At 15 years old, he began working at a Baskin Robbins on Mt.
-Lebanon’s Beverly Road, where he stayed for nearly eight years in a managerial role.
-Today, though the franchise is long gone, the shop remains — and it’s filled with ice cream all the same.
-Tucked into the suburb’s quaint business district, Scoops on Beverly has been in business for 16 years — ever since Collins claimed the space as his own.
+This is where longtime Pittsburgh resident Michael Collins comes in.
+At 15, he began working at a Baskin Robbins on Mount Lebanon’s Beverly Road, where he stayed for nearly eight years in a managerial role.
+Though the franchise is long gone today, the store remains — and it’s filled with ice cream all the same.
+Tucked into the suburb’s quaint business district, Scoops on Beverly has been in business for 16 years, ever since Collins claimed the space as his own.

-Dishing out 44 flavors of ice cream and frozen yogurt from three different suppliers — Hershey’s, Perry’s, and “a third smaller distributor” — Scoops on Beverly didn’t take long to become a neighborhood staple.
-The success of Collins’ flagship was so great, in fact, that the proprietor opened two additional locations in 2010 and 2013, respectively: Scoops on the Boulevard (in Brookline), and Scoops in Bloomfield (on Liberty Avenue).
+Dishing out 44 flavors of ice cream and frozen yogurt from various suppliers (Hershey’s, Perry’s, and a third “smaller distributor”), Scoops didn’t take long to become a city staple.
+The success of Collins’ flagship was so great that the proprietor opened two additional locations in 2010 and 2013, respectively: Brookline’s Scoops on the Boulevard, and Scoops in Bloomfield.

-A Mt.
-Lebanon resident himself, Collins is no stranger to Pittsburgh’s contrasting districts.
+A Mount Lebanon resident himself, Collins is no stranger to Pittsburgh’s contrasting districts.
 And, as a true Pittsburgher, he takes pride in offering above-and-beyond service.
-“I do try to cater to what the neighborhoods … if [the customers] want something [like a certain flavor of ice cream], I can try to adapt to it,” he says.
-“Every store is slightly different.”
+“I do try to cater to what the neighborhoods … if [the customers] want something [like a certain flavor of ice cream], I can try to adapt to it.”

-At Scoops in Bloomfield, for example, Collins considers the traditional Italian heritage of “Pittsburgh’s Little Italy” before swapping out any local favorites.
-Translation: spumoni ice cream, available at the ready.
-“It is Little Italy”).
+In Bloomfield, for example, he considers the Italian heritage of “Pittsburgh’s Little Italy” before swapping out any local favorites.
+Translation: spumoni ice cream, available at the ready (“It is Little Italy”).
 He says there’s more room for variation in the Brookline and Mount Lebanon shops, since both shops are … well, roomier.